mafintosh/protocol-buffers-stream/README.md

 ----------------------------------------------
 ```

-The message id is the message position in the schema file (first message is 0, second is 1, etc).
+The first message sent is a handshake message that contains the message
-If you add new messages make sure to add them add the bottom of the schema file.
+ids of the following messages

 ## License